 - Take the butter in a large bowl, using a eletric beater, beat until smooth and fluffy, for abotu 3-5 minutes.
-Next add sugar, vanilla extract to the fluffy butter and beat again until sugar is completely incorporated with butter, Now check the consistency, it will be a bit thick, add 1 tbsp of milk to it and mix well, to get a smooth fluffy butter cream.
+Next add sugar, vanilla extract to the fluffy butter and beat again until sugar is completely incorporated with butter, Now check the consistency, it will be a bit thick, add 1 tablespoon of milk to it and mix well, to get a smooth fluffy butter cream.

 Fill and frost the cakes